zhang-zizhe/citation-plus/README.md

   Impress your lab mates (or treat yourself) every time you launch a new terminal.

 - ❤️ **Spread the love**
-  If you find this tool useful, feel free to ⭐ the repo—and if any of my work sparks your curiosity, I’d be honored if you cited it! 🌹
+  If you find this tool useful, feel free to ⭐ the repo.

 ## How to use it